Chapter 13:

 Part 5

-“Hmm…how about some Shepherd's pie and some black coffee, pretty lady?”
+“Hmm…how about Shepherd's pie and some black coffee, pretty lady?”
 The customer smiled in return with his weathered face.

-“Oh, right!”
+“On it!”
 Pissed, Katie maintained that pleasant smile.

 “…Who are you?”